🎛️Modules

 Overview

-Cronos PoS Chain utilizes Cosmos SDK and the Tendermint Core consensus engine underneath.
+Cronos POS Chain utilizes Cosmos SDK and the Tendermint Core consensus engine underneath.
 Specifically, the Cosmos SDK is a framework that facilitates the development of secure state-machines on top of Tendermint.
-In particular, we utilize different SDK modules to facilitate the special features of the Cronos PoS Chain.
+In particular, we utilize different SDK modules to facilitate the special features of the Cronos POS Chain.

 In this documentation, we will be focusing on some of the important modules we used, for example: